 TB Advisory Service (TBAS)

 Farmers can do a lot to reduce the risk of TB entering their cattle herd and in minimising its impact if they do get it.
-While the TB Hub and private vets remain great sources of information and advice, farmers can now benefit from the TB Advisory Service too.
+While the TB Hub and private vets remain great sources of information and advice, farmers can also benefit from the TB Advisory Service (TBAS).
+The service was first launched in 2017 for cattle farmers in the High Risk and Edge Areas of England.

 Disease Investigation Visit (DRF Visit)